Island Rail Corporation

 Our Mandate

-To facilitate restoration, revitalization, and enhancement of all rail infrastructure on Vancouver Island, British Columbia, as the core infrastructure of a future transportation system to move Port to Port freight, people (public and tourists alike), and enhance intermodal and transload operations in support of rail-freight services moving bidirectional local, national, and international bound and originating freight commodities;
+To facilitate restoration, revitalization, and enhancement of all rail infrastructure on Vancouver Island, British Columbia, as the core infrastructure of a future transportation system to move Port to Port freight, people (public and tourists alike), and enhance intermodal and transload operations in support of freight-rail services moving bidirectional local, national, and international bound and originating freight commodities;

 To ensure such projects are undertaken in an environmentally friendly and socially beneficial manner, with a goal of reducing Island greenhouse gas emissions while also reducing Island highway congestion and simultaneously improving freight transportation efficiency;

-To develop broad private sector, indigenous, and political support; and
+To develop broad private sector, Indigenous, and political support; and

 To promote integration with ALL other forms of transportation; on and off the Island, including trucks, ferries and airports.